ajmorton/swen_tourney/README.md

 - [ ] Readme per module
 - [ ] Automated testing?
 - [ ] Get a dedicated email account for the crash reports
-- [ ] Add readme to ant_assignment with requirements
-	- [ ] limit changes to gitlab-ci.yml
-	- [ ] mandatory files and folders
 - [ ] Code review
 - [ ] Update the Gitlab Runner configuration?
 	- `shell` executor to `docker` executor?